-There’s no better way to get excited about the Thanksgiving season than by giving back.
+There’s no better way to get excited about the holiday season than by giving back.
 You may know Rebalance IRA as an investment firm with a team of individuals passionate about helping hardworking people retire with more.
 What you may not know, is that our firm members extend that same helpful attitude beyond the workplace, and into their communities.

-With November in full swing, we want to get into the holiday spirit by expressing gratitude to all of the wonderful non-profit organizations that our team members support.
+With the giving season in full swing, we want to get into the holiday spirit by expressing gratitude to all of the wonderful non-profit organizations that our team members support.
 I speak for both myself and my colleagues when I say we are immensely thankful for the positive impact these charities provide, and proud of our Rebalance IRA family for continually supporting the important missions of these groups.

 Read through the testimonials from our team members, and find out how you too can give thanks, give back, and get involved.
 Happy Holidays, from all of us at Rebalance IRA.

 My family focuses most of our charitable giving to local organizations that benefit a cause close to my family – helping people with disabilities.
 My son Jack was born with a disability, and I know firsthand the struggles that he endures.
 Having support for people like Jack is truly a blessing.
 There is such a wide range – from NCEFT which offers equine therapy, Best Buddies, and Disabled Sports which gets anyone up on skis, to educational and training programs like the Morgan Autism Center, Friendship Circle, Abilities United, and Children’s Health Council.
 Those who work for and volunteer for these organizations are a special group who do critical work every day.

 North Carolina Outward Bound School (NCOBS) is not just a group that I give charity to— it is an integral part of my life.